I. Y-R Divisions

-The UMCA recognizes one consistency-based award and three distance-based levels of accomplishment.
+The WUCA recognizes one consistency-based award and three distance-based levels of accomplishment.
 (The rider’s award will reflect the highest distance level achieved plus Larry Schwartz award if qualified.)

 Larry Schwartz award: completing at least one Year Rounder ride in each calendar month, with up to two make-up rides — award is a medal.

 Gold: 3,000 miles or more in the Combined division — award is a medal.

 Platinum: 5,000 miles in the Combined division — award is a medal.